Preamble

 To borrow Money on the credit of the United States;

-To regulate Travel, Trade, and Exchange of goods and services with foreign Nations, and among the several States, but this clause shall not be construed to regulate or limit intrastate commerce, unless two thirds of the Senate consent to such intrastate commerce legislation.
+To regulate Travel, Trade, and Exchange of goods and services with foreign Nations, among the several States, and with the Indian Tribes, but this clause shall not be construed to regulate or limit intrastate commerce, unless two thirds of the Senate consent to such intrastate commerce legislation.

-To define Citizenship and establish the Rules for Naturalization, but no process shall be longer than two years including residency duration;
+To establish the Rules for Naturalization, but no process shall be longer than two years including residency duration;

-To uniform Laws on the subject of Bankruptcies and healthcare eligibility throughout the United States;
+To uniform Laws on the subject of Bankruptcies throughout the United States;

 To coin Money, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures;